In 1881, during his 1st working visit to the USA, Nicola Tesla became Orphan's secret action-packed equivalent of "Mr. Q" from England's MI6

-Edison assumed that Hayes had told Tesla about Orphan’s real intentions, so he asked him, “Where are you concealing the Howitzer (canon), flame flingers and Gatling guns?”
+Edison assumed that Hayes had told Tesla Orphan’s real intentions, when he responded, “Where are you concealing the Howitzer (canon), flame flingers, and Gatling guns?”

-A couple of days later Hayes assured him, “I did not lie to you son, these rail ambulances will be used to rush badly injured orphans to the hospital, once in a while.”
+A couple of days later, Hayes returned to see the sketches.
+He assured Nicola, “I did not lie to you son.
+I just did not tell you everything.
+Sometimes these rail ambulances will rush seriously injured orphans to our Sullivant's Hill hospital.”

-Tesla remained very excited about creating superspeed machines (as well as creating secret spy gear for America), so Hayes introduced him to another of his inventor buddies, engineer George Westinghouse, who had also been working on several other top-secret federal projects.
+Tesla remained excited about creating superspeed machines, and secret spy gear for the United States.
+So Hayes introduced him to another of his inventor buddies, engineer George Westinghouse, who had also been working on several other top-secret projects.

 Westinghouse had already revolutionized locomotive technologies, and he owned two high-security facilities where these rail rockets (they would call "Orphs"), could be built.

 When on tour, The Irish Orphans Band (Agent Mclaughlin's cover) donates their gate (ticket sales) to local orphanages, giving NORA the excuse to lend his band a doctor and a blazing-fast, hidden weapon packed, Tesla designed "Orphan Ambulance Locomotive" (an Orph).
 Orph's pulled 5-6 "Orph Cars".
 One was a surgical car, for orphans.
 Another controls three weapon systems, and another launches a hydrogen gas-filled dirigible, that can carry 1000 pounds of cargo.

 Four years later (the first week of March 1885), they finished building their sixth Orph, which was far more advanced than the first five.